GeNIE: A Generalizable Navigation System for In-the-Wild Environments: Introduction

+These stringent constraints, including low-cost sensing, slow and unreliable communication, and the absence of onboard processing, render traditional SLAM-based mapping and planning pipelines difficult to apply effectively.
+Instead, systems must robustly identify traversable areas and plan under uncertainty with minimal information, while tolerating severe distribution shift across environments.
+The inaugural 2024 edition underscored this difficulty: the top-performing autonomous system achieved only 36\% of the total possible score, far below the performance typically reported on standard academic benchmarks~\cite{earthroverchallengeEarthRoverChallenge,xiao2024erc}.

 To address these challenges, we propose GeNIE (Generalizable Navigation System for In-the-Wild Environments).
 An overview of GeNIE is shown in Fig. \ref{fig:system_overview}.
-At its core lies a robust traversability prediction model based on SAM2~\cite{kirillov2024sam2}, a foundation model for open-world segmentation that enables strong generalization across diverse environments.
-This model is fine-tuned on a newly annotated dataset comprising 15,347 road scenes collected from diverse global environments.
+At its core lies a robust traversability prediction model based on SAM2~\cite{kirillov2024sam2}, fine-tuned on a newly annotated dataset comprising 15,347 road scenes collected from diverse global environments.
 To efficiently produce training labels, we developed a semi-automatic annotation pipeline that combines SAM2-generated masks with lightweight human correction, significantly accelerating the annotation process while maintaining quality.

 At inference time, the model outputs a pixel-wise traversability map, which is projected into a bird’s-eye-view cost map.
 From this map, random candidate paths are sampled and scored according to their traversability.
 However, naively selecting the path with the lowest cost often results in suboptimal behavior due to the presence of multiple, similarly scored paths in noisy or ambiguous regions.
 To mitigate this, we introduce a simple yet effective path fusion strategy that merges nearby paths meeting traversability constraints.
 The final navigation path is then selected from this fused set, improving both stability and robustness.